5:01 PM |

 Comfort – bought Bri a memory foam neck pillow for the ride that I really like.
 Will totally pick one up myself!

 Activities – I keep looking at all of the stuff we could potentially do … and although I know we will have no shortage of activities even if we choose to simply wander the streets in awe struck admiration and wonder, it looks like we are actually going at the very bestest time of year.
-May is ripe with festivals!

 I spent the better part of two hours trying to make my way through the now 6 tenses of verb conjugation.
 There are godan verbs, ichigan verbs & irregular verbs.
 You drop the ru, add an atte and in some cases use the ‘dictionary’ tense.
 It is making my head spin!
 And also showing me in black and white how little I know even about the ins and outs of my own language.
 There are qualifiers and particles that go after, before and between words – wa and wo go after, de goes between and there are a few others that go before… I am very confused.
 And I have yet to even approach Kanji!